TheScriptGuy/generate-url-requests/README.md

 - Multi-threading to speed up the checking process
 - Handles both HTTP and HTTPS protocols
 - Graceful termination upon receiving Ctrl+C
-- Option to output results to the console or a file
+- Option to output results to a file

 ## Dependencies